 The org also needs continuous monitoring to ensure that those permissions stay as intended (at least-privilege) and are alerted if permissions drift from the security baseline.
 That said, this is much harder than it sounds, so you also need the right processes and third-party tools to achieve this state of security.
 Let’s learn some more about what privilege escalation looks like.

-Privilege escalation is a classic technique used by bad actors to infiltrate and then move around cloud environments.
-They often start with a low-level identity, and then exploit permissions to move laterally until they gain a level of privilege where they’re poised to cause irreparable damage.
+Bad actors often start with a low-level identity, and then exploit permissions to move laterally until they gain a level of privilege where they’re poised to cause irreparable damage.

 If you believe privilege escalation is an old threat, think again.
 With the move to cloud, it’s gaining attention because of inherent risks and the fact that many organizations have adopted cloud with such enthusiasm that they’ve failed to cover the fundamentals in security—leaving many gaps for bad actors to exploit without a lot of effort.